Equipment for iPhone Food Photography

 iPhone Food Photography Equipment

-Tripod with Center Column & Ball Head
+Tripod with a Center Column

 READ MORE ABOUT: THE BEST TRIPOD SETUP FOR IPHONE FOOD PHOTOGRAPHY